-Calcium fructoborate (CFB), a natural plant mineral borate complex commonly found in plants, at a dose of 110 mg twice per day has repeatedly show to improve knee pain during the 2 weeks of intake [15,16].
-Six months of CFB supplementation (226 mg/day) has also been found to improve bone density in 66 of 100 patients with osteoporosis .
+Calcium fructoborate (CFB), a natural plant mineral borate complex commonly found in plants, at a dose of 110 mg twice per day has repeatedly shown to improve knee pain during the 2 weeks of intake [15,16].
+Six months of calcium fructoborate supplementation (226 mg/day) has also been found to improve bone density in 66 of 100 patients with osteoporosis .

 Even though there is convincing evidence in vitro and in animals, more studies are needed to determin the relationship between boron and bone health in humans.

 It is noted in the literature that a relatively short restricted B intake results in significantly poorer performance on tasks emphasizing manual dexterity, eye-hand coordination, attention, perception, encoding and short-term memory, and long-term memory [22,23].